-The best part?
-Probably the most exciting facet of the petite islands is their wine, cider and beer scene.
+Probably the most exciting facet of the Channel Islands is their wine, cider and beer scene.
 The weather here is perfect for crafting premium beverages and spirits, and talent abounds.
 So, where to start your thirst-quenching journey in the Channel Islands?
 Here are a few of our favourite wineries, cellars, breweries, cider makers and distilleries.

 1. La Mare Wine Estate

 La Mare is the largest winery in the Channel Islands, and they’re one of the most successful as well.
 They spread head the island’s winemaking efforts, and they’ve set the bar quite high.

 The winery calls the north part of the Jersey Island home.
 It features much more than verdant vineyards, though — the historical buildings and splendid orchards paint a perfect picture of the island’s cosmopolitan yet countryside feel.

 The estate’s white wine made with lesser-known varieties like Seyval Blanc and Orion is unique, and they also make a beautiful red with a blend of Regent and Rondo grapes.
 La Mare also crafts VSOP apple brandy, cider and some confectioneries.
 Everything is small-batch and hand-crafted with love; needless to say, the quality is unmatched.

 By the way, if you’re looking for a gorgeous place for corporate events or your wedding in the Channel Islands, La Mare is the perfect stage for remarkable experiences.